RohitAwate/DOMEngine/README.md

     - `innerhtml` Prints the innerHTML
     - `return` Deselects the node and returns to shell
     <br/>
+- `save file.html`\
+    Generates formatted HTML for the DOM tree and saves it to the specified file.
 - `exit`\
     Exits the shell.